vanshxjain/StockDiversity/README.md

 Output:
 - Clustered Heat Map

 The purpose of this application is to allow for a visualization of ones stock portfolio and to predict how each individual stock would behave on a given trading day.
-The user can use this tool to diversify their portfolio by aiming to have a low corellation between most of their stocks (a lighter colored graph) so that their investments are spread across a wide variety of sectors and can have a lower risk factor if a certain industry crashes.
+The user can use this tool to diversify their portfolio by aiming to have a low correlation between most of their stocks (a lighter colored graph) so that their investments are spread across a wide variety of sectors and can have a lower risk factor if a certain industry crashes.